Mount Lassen as seen from the south side near the visitors center.

 Reflections

-I really need to start visiting places like this in the summer season.
-On this trip, we were trying to stay ahead of the weather and didn’t really get to enjoy Lake Shasta because of the lack of water or the Lassen Volcanic National Park for more than a day trip.
-I wish we would have been there longer than just a day trip.
+I need to start visiting places like this in the summer season.
+On this trip, we were trying to stay ahead of the weather and didn’t get to enjoy Lake Shasta because of the lack of water or the Lassen Volcanic National Park for more than a day trip.
+I wish we had been there longer than just on a day trip.

 Links